 Meenakshi is one of the other thirty-odd mothers who lost their babies in a single year in Attappady.
 While the rate of infant mortality ranges so high, the only gynaecologist the speciality hospital has, hadn’t turned up for weeks.
 According to the tribespeople, the posts of surgeons, anaesthetics and pharmacists were vacant at the speciality centre.

-An old article on the similar topic cited the grim scenario of Pappa of the Muduga tribe, living in Varagampadi Ooru, also in Attappadi.
-Pappa has five children who she delivered at home, without any attendant.
+An old article on a similar topic cited the grim scenario of Pappa of the Muduga tribe, living in Varagampadi Ooru, also in Attappadi.
+Pappa has five children who she gave birth at home, without any attendant.
 She used to work till the labour pain was unbearable, when she thought it was time for the delivery, she would get into her dark little house, hold on to a knotted string hanging from the ceiling for strength and squat the baby out, cut the umbilical cord herself and also discard the afterbirth herself.

 When interviewed, she assumed the air of a doctor and stated that all one needed to do to stop the bleeding umbilical cord was put some kerosene oil on it and then put some dough!